TheSharkhead2/MathV2/README.md

 ## Topics

-Below is a running list of the topics I have written so far.
-My plan is to work on cirruculum from 6th to 12th grade, but it will probably be a long process before I finish everything.

-### Operations
+I have split my class notes/topics into classes for each year from 6th to 12th grade.
+It will take a while for me to fully fill out all of the topics I want to cover, so right now they are not all there yet.
+You can access information on the topics covered below: